eslint/eslint/docs/src/rules/object-shorthand.md

 * `"avoidQuotes": true` indicates that long-form syntax is preferred whenever the object key is a string literal (default: `false`).
 Note that this option can only be enabled when the string option is set to `"always"`, `"methods"`, or `"properties"`.
 * `"ignoreConstructors": true` can be used to prevent the rule from reporting errors for constructor functions.
 (By default, the rule treats constructors the same way as other functions.)
 Note that this option can only be enabled when the string option is set to `"always"` or `"methods"`.
+* `"methodsIgnorePattern"` (`string`) for methods whose names match this regex pattern, the method shorthand will not be enforced.
+Note that this option can only be used when the string option is set to `"always"` or `"methods"`.
 * `"avoidExplicitReturnArrows": true` indicates that methods are preferred over explicit-return arrow functions for function properties.
 (By default, the rule allows either of these.)
 Note that this option can only be enabled when the string option is set to `"always"` or `"methods"`.

 ### `avoidQuotes`